rustyeddy/rustyeddy.com/content/iot-project/_index.md

 For this reason, we are going to use a variety of programming languages and communication protocols to complete this non-trivial IoT application.

+### Open Source Software

+Each of the software components below are operational, they are also Open Source each with a [Github Repo ](https://github.com/iot-station/).
+Instructions to build and run each component can be found on the respective README.md file.
+If you are interested in getting involved, that is great! drop me a line.